FriendsOfAdonis/friendsofadonis.github.io/content/docs/shopkeeper/installation.md

 :::disclosure{title="See steps performed by the add command"}

-1. Installs the `adonis-shopkeeper` package using the detected package manager.
+1. Installs the `@foadonis/shopkeeper` package using the detected package manager.

 2. Registers the following service provider inside the `adonisrc.ts` file.